 #6 They Don’t Ignore Fueling During the Game

-Fueling during a game is extremely important, and that doesn’t just mean drinking Gatorade.
-Some professional football players think outside of the box – or cup – for their during-game fuel.
+Fueling during a game is extremely important and should further emphasize carbohydrates, as well as hydration.
+Some professional football players think outside of the box – or cup – for their during the game fuel.
 Marshawn “Beast Mode” Lynch eats Skittles while on the sideline, and Gushers are Sherman’s go-to snack.
-Typically, we are told to limit our intake of simple carbohydrates from candy; however, during a game, simple carbohydrates are the preferred source of fuel since they break down quickly, providing a rapid source of energy to keep you performing at a high level.
-It is important that you continue to prioritize carbohydrates that provide long lasting energy (whole grains, potatoes, beans) when thinking about your intake throughout the day and save the simple carbohydrates for game time.
-They can serve as a great option to kick-start any football player’s game.
+While candy can work as a simple carbohydrate option, Gatorade, sports bars/gels, fruit, or potatoes can also make optimal choices.
+Simple carbohydrates are the preferred fuel source as they break down quickly, providing a rapid source of energy to keep you performing at a high level.

 If you’re interested in more information on these topics, check out the Performance Nutrition for Football Players eBook.
 This blog has highlighted a few of the key concepts that can be found there.
 Information on myfootballnutrition.com dives deeper into subjects such as position specific goals, supplementation, and many more nutrition-related concepts that are important for football players.
 It also provides examples of diets to follow, along with the scientific breakdown of how we use carbs, fats, and proteins for fuel and growth.
 Myfootballnutrition.com is a great resource for any football player wanting to optimize his performance and gain the advantage!